SINTEF/dlite/doc/collections.md

 Semantics of a collection
 -------------------------
-TODO: add text when issue One can think about a collection as is concluded...
+TODO: add text when issue https://github.com/SINTEF/dlite/issues/174 is concluded...

 Example